 We can accommodate a limited number of Buses and RVs on any given day in a special parking area on our property.
 Please call us at (215) 862-2332 before your visit, if possible, so that we can reserve a spot for you.

-Yes.
-All trains operate rain, snow, or shine.
-However, please note that Schedules are adhered to as closely as possible, but the New Hope Railroad reserves the right, without liability and notice, to cancel and/or otherwise modify the schedule, fares, times, dates, routing, motive power, equipment and/or seat selection on any excursion, train and/or event whenever, in its judgment, circumstances warrant.
-The railroad is not responsible for lack of sufficient capacity or adverse weather conditions that prevent operations.
+Please note that schedules are adhered to as closely as possible, but the New Hope Railroad reserves the right, without liability and notice, to cancel and/or otherwise modify the schedule, fares, times, dates, routing, motive power, equipment and/or seat selection on any excursion, train and/or event whenever, in its judgment, circumstances warrant.
+The railroad is not responsible for the lack of sufficient capacity or adverse weather conditions that prevent operations.
 All excursions, trains, and events are subject to availability.

 At the New Hope Railroad, our commitment is to provide an efficient, user-friendly, and secure ticket-purchasing process.
 We utilize advanced technologies, robust hardware and software systems, and dedicated customer support services to achieve this.
 These resources are crucial in managing and maintaining our reservation system, website, and credit card processing.
 Our processing fee covers the costs associated with these critical services, including Web Hosting: The costs incurred in maintaining a secure and reliable online platform for customers to access our services.
 Ticketing Hardware and Software: Investments in cutting-edge technology to streamline the ticketing process and maintain the integrity and security of our systems.
 Customer Support: The necessary expenses to provide comprehensive customer service, including staff training and compensation.
 Credit Card Processing Services: Fees associated with securing credit card transactions, which banks and credit card companies impose.
 Merchant Fees: Costs facilitating electronic transactions and maintaining business relationships with financial institutions.
 Infrastructure: The upkeep and modernization of computer hardware, software, and telecommunication lines.
 As a customer-centric organization, we strive to keep this fee as low as possible.
 We appreciate your understanding that the processing fee is necessary to provide you with the superior and efficient service you expect from the New Hope Railroad.